 Venomous Lizards: The Komodo Dragon

-Finally, we come to the last notable truly venomous species: the absolutely enormous Komodo dragon!
+Finally, we come to the last of the notable truly venomous lizards: the absolutely enormous Komodo dragon!
 As the largest lizards in the world, Komodo dragons look like something straight out of Jurassic Park.
 These monitor lizards commonly weigh well over 120 pounds and reach lengths of 10 feet from nose to tail tip!